Polprzewodnikowy/SummerCart64/fw/README.md

 PC <-> Cart communication uses SPI as hardware layer.
 Communication is command based and PC is always responsible for transfer initiation.

-Module contains two 1024 word FIFOs used as a gate between SPI clock domain and Cart clock domain.
+Module contains two 1024 word (4 kB) FIFOs used as a gate between SPI clock domain and Cart clock domain.
+Debug communication uses its own set of FIFOs, 1 kB in size each.

 ### Commands